mexico travel advisory

 Is Mexico City safe?

 Mexico City is absolutly safe.
 The US government has given Mexico City the exact same travel advisory level that it’s given France, the UK, and Germany, which means that it’s a safe (and awesome) place to visit.
 Take the same precautions you would in any big city, and you’ll be fine.
 Mexico City is full of amazing things to do, whether you’re looking to track down the city’s best landmarks, or simply trying to track down the best tacos.
+And if you still feel not too sure about the safety in Mexico City, you can still take self defence classes to learn fast some tricks.

 Although Mexico City is safe, we do have some Mexico City travel tips for staying out of harm’s way: